 Standard Example

-This code sample uses the return_durations option to fetch timing information and print out its content.
+This code sample uses the return_durations option with the generate_detailed method to fetch timing information and print out its content.
+Code:

 import asyncio